IgniteUI/igniteui-docfx/en/components/grids_templates/selection.md

 **Note:** If filtering is in place, [`selectAllRows()`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#selectallrows) and [`deselectAllRows()`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#deselectallrows) select/deselect all *filtered* rows.

-**Note:** When @@igComponent has remote virtualization then clicking the header checkox will select/deselect all records.
+**Note:** When @@igComponent has remote virtualization then clicking the header checkbox will select/deselect all records.
 But when all records are selected through header checkbox and then a visible row has been deselected, when new data is loaded in the @@igComponent on demand, it is a limitation that the newly loaded rows are not selected.

 **Note:** Cell selection will trigger [`onSelection`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#onselection) and not [`onRowSelectionChange`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#onrowselectionchange).

 ### Code Snippets

-#### Select rows programatically
+#### Select rows programmatically

-The below code example can be used to select one or multiple rows simultaniously (via [`primaryKey`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#primarykey)):
+The below code example can be used to select one or multiple rows simultaneously (via [`primaryKey`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#primarykey)):

 @@if (igxName === 'IgxGrid' || igxName === 'IgxTreeGrid') {
 ```html